Policies and Procedures

 Inappropriate use of Social Network Sites

-Social media websites can sometimes be used to fuel campaigns and complaints against schools, the Head of Academy, school staff, and in some cases other parents/carers/students.
+Social media websites can sometimes be used to fuel campaigns and complaints against schools, the Principal, school staff, and in some cases other parents/carers/students.
 The Board of Directors considers the use of social media websites in this way as unacceptable and not in the best interests of the students or the whole school community.
 In serious cases the Trust School will also consider taking advice as to its other options in dealing with any such misuse of social networking and other sites.
-Any concerns you may have about any of our Trust Schools must be made through the appropriate channels by speaking to the class teacher, the Head of Academy or the Chair of the Academy Association, so they can be dealt with fairly, appropriately and effectively for all concerned.
+Any concerns you may have about any of our Trust Schools must be made through the appropriate channels by speaking to the class teacher, the Principal or the Chair of the Academy Association, so they can be dealt with fairly, appropriately and effectively for all concerned.
 We would expect that parents/carers would make all persons responsible for collecting children aware of this policy.